michaeltelford/search_engine/README.md

 Start the app in development mode and open it in a browser with:

     $ bundle exec rake browse
+    $ bundle exec rake serve # To manually open the URL yourself

 See all the available rake tasks with: